Join An Info Session

 One of the most magical parts of life at Rooted Northwest isn’t just the forest, the trails, or the quiet moments outside — it’s the food that grows around us.

-Our village is surrounded by regenerative farmland cared for by independent farmers who are part of the community.
+Our future village is surrounded by regenerative farmland cared for by independent farmers who are part of the community.
 Residents aren’t expected to farm or take on gardening projects — but they are able to enjoy the incredible benefits of living next to people who grow food with skill, passion, and care.

 And our future neighbors have already been cooking with it.